scollazo/docker-naxsi-waf-with-ui/README.md

 # About cutting-edge branch

+Run the latest version of the [naxsi WAF](https://github.com/nbs-system/naxsi), with the ability to analyze the data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana

 This docker image is intented to test and understand nxapi/nxtool, the new lerning tool for naxsi logs that attempts to perform the following :

  * Events import : Importing naxsi events into an elasticsearch database